 Minor Field Studies (MFS)

 Students can conduct field studies in a low- or middle-income country, according to a list from Sida.
 The countries may not be among the non recommended countries of the travel advice from the Swedish Ministry for Foreign Affairs.
 Students can write their degree project on a topic relevant to development issues and Red Cross activities by applying for the Sida-funded scholarship Minor Field Studies (MFS).
 Granted the scholarship, the student will spend at least eight of the degree project’s ten weeks abroad.

 The students must arrange the contacts needed in their chosen countries.
-However, they will be assigned a supervisor at the Swedish Red Cross University College the term before writing the essay.
+However, they will be assigned a supervisor at the Swedish Red Cross University the term before writing the essay.
 The supervisors will support the students before and throughout their field study period.